nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-narrative.md

 ## Common Principals

-The following applies to the presentation of any component part of a medication instruction;
+The following applies to the presentation of any component part of the dosage instruction;
-* Always express units of measure using the full description, e.g. `milligram` not `mg`.
+* Always express units of measure using the full description, e.g. `milligram` not `mg`. **Note**: This principal does not apply to units of measure as part of pre-coordinated dm+d concept descriptions , e.g. `Ramipril 5mg capsules`.
 * Always express a time-based unit of measure in the plural when applicable, e.g. `2 hour` becomes `2 hours`.
 <!--* Always express a SNOMED-CT [732935002 Unit of presentation (unit of presentation)](https://termbrowser.nhs.uk/?perspective=full&conceptId1=732935002&edition=uk-edition) into the plural when applicable, e.g. `2 tablet` becomes `2 tablets`.-->
 * **Do not** express other units of measure in the plural as this introduces complications with units such as `microgram per millilitre` or `microgram per kilogram per hour`.